dblock/art.dblock.org/_posts/2021/2021-03-20-my-first-generative-art-nft.markdown

 <a target='_blank' href='https://opensea.io/collection/generative-sanguines'>![](https://raw.githubusercontent.com/dblock/p5art/master/shape.gif)</a>

-You can bid on the next shape [here](https://opensea.io/collection/generative-sanguines) until they sell out and see [this post](https://code.dblock.org/2021/03/20/how-i-minted-my-first-generative-art-nft.html) for technical details.
+You can buy one of the works [here](https://opensea.io/collection/generative-sanguines), until they sell out. **Update**: works 1-6 have sold as of March 24th, 2021.
+See [this post](https://code.dblock.org/2021/03/20/how-i-minted-my-first-generative-art-nft.html) for technical implementation details.